PMunch/futhark/README.md

 If you want to rename an object or a field you can use the `rename` directive.
-Simply put `rename <from>, <to>` along with your other options. `<from>` can be either just an object name (after renaming), or a field in the format `<object>.<field>`. `<to>` is always a single identifier and is the new name.
+Simply put `rename <from>, <to>` along with your other options. `<from>` can be either just an object name (before any other renaming) as a string or ident, or a field in the format `<object>.<field>` both the original C names either as two identifiers, or the whole thing as a single string. `<to>` is always a single identifier and is the new name.

 ## Redefining types
 C tends to use a lot of void pointers, pointers to characters, and pointers to a single element which is supposed to be a collection of said element.
 In Nim we like to be a bit more strict about our types.
 For this you can use the `retype` directive.
-It takes the form `retype <object>.<field>, <Nim type>` so for example to retype a `some_element* some_field` to an indexable type in Nim you can use `retype some_object.some_field, ptr UncheckedArray[some_element]`.
+It takes the form `retype <object>.<field>, <Nim type>` so for example to retype the C array type defined as `some_element* some_field` to an indexable type in Nim you can use
+`retype some_object.some_field, ptr UncheckedArray[some_element]`.
+The names
+for the object and field are both their renamed Nim identifiers.
+If you need to redefine an entire object, instead of just specific fields Futhark also gates every type and procedure definiton in simple `when declared(SomeType)` statements so that if you want to override a definition you can simply define your type before the `importc` macro invocation and Futhark won't override your definition.
+It is up to you however to ensure that this type actually matches in size and layout with the original C type.

 If a type is not defined in your C headers but is still required for your project Futhark will generate a `type SomeType = distinct object` dummy type for it.
 Since most C libraries will pass things by pointer this makes sure that a `ptr SomeType` can exist and be passed around without having to know anything about `SomeType`.
-Futhark also gates every type and procedure definiton in simple `when declared(SomeType)` statements so that if you want to override a definition you can simply define your type before the `importc` macro invocation and Futhark won't override your definition but simply use the one you specified.
-It is up to you however to ensure that this type actually matches in size and layout with the original C type.

 # But why not use c2nim or nimterop?
 Both c2nim and nimterop have failed me in the past when wrapping headers.
 This